New York University College of Dentistry

 - Three (3) letters of recommendation, including the Dean's Evaluation.

 - National Board Dental Examination Parts I and II (NBDE) or the Integrated Board Dental Examination (INBDE) scores must be reported on the Dean’s Evaluation or reported directly to PASS from the ADA.
+The INBDE and NBDE Part I & Part II must be passed prior to the scheduling of an interview.

 - A personal essay.